ryansolid/babel-plugin-jsx-dom-expressions/README.md

 To write a runtime you create an object with the following methods:

-### wrap(accessor, fn)
+### wrapExpr(accessor, fn) : void

-This is called around attribute expressions.
+This is called around all expressions.
+This is typically where you wrap the expression with a computation in the desired library and handle any value preparsing.
 Call fn with the resolved value.
+This is required.

-### wrapContent(accessor, fn)
+### sanitize(value) : value

-This called around content expressions.
-Call fn with the resolved value.
+This called whenever a value is going to be assigned to a element property.
+It lets you clean up the value (like remove nested observables etc..) before you pass it to element.
+This is optional.

 ## Work in Progress